Sniff Test: Behind The Scenes

 Shot of the unicorn scene from Sniff Test.

 Our goal with every Quick Draw challenge is to push ourselves to try something new.
-With Sniff Test, our goal was to make a film with a full 3D character and without a time-passing montage, and to move away from the “gentle ukulele/piano soundtrack and a vaguely heartwarming story” plot that we have a tendency to fall back on.
+With Sniff Test, our goals were to make a film with a full 3D character and without a time-passing montage and to move away from the “gentle ukulele/piano soundtrack and a vaguely heartwarming story” plot that we have a tendency to fall back on.
 We reckon it’s safe to say we managed all three.
-Was the resulting pervy horror worth it?
+Was the resulting sordid horror worth it?
 Opinions may differ – but we had fun making it, either way.

 Sniff Test played at Cardiff Animation Festival in Chapter Cinema on Friday 8 April and Saturday 9 April 2022.
 All 46 films made that weekend are available to watch on the Cardiff Animation Festival YouTube channel, or you can watch Sniff Test alone on its page on our website.